 - Test applications to address vulnerabilities.

-- Do not store cardholder data on a server connected to the Internet.
+- Avoid storing cardholder data on a server that is connected to the Internet.

 - Encrypt all non-console administrative access.